BIGJRA/BIGJRA.github.io/reborn.md

 Head to the left.
 Defeat these trainers then head into the room on the left.
 Time for another rival battle.

 Swag Jockey Fern (2x Super Potion).
-Field:
+Field: No Field
 - Sandile, Lv.
 23, Ability: Moxie, Bashful Nature, IVs: 20
     - Mud-Slap
     - Bite